cGIfl300/OCP09/README.md

 ### Internal note:

 - Problem in the db UML Diagram:
-  Hotfixed - Ticket.time_created option auto_add_now didn't exist, replaced by
+  Hotfixes - Ticket.time_created option auto_add_now didn't exist, replaced by
   auto_now_add.
 - Here will be the next note